Riesz feature representation: scale equivariant scattering network for classification tasks: Introduction

 Deep learning offers very powerful tools for standard tasks in computer vision and image processing such as image segmentation or classification.
 However, one of its main drawbacks is that it is data-hungry, i.e. it requires a large amount of annotated data with enough inter-class variability for the training part to be successful.
 Data collection and processing are time-consuming and in some cases it is not easy to gather a sufficient amount of suitable data.
 For cases where very few data is available, feature extraction combined with a classifier like principal component analysis (PCA) or a support vector machine (SVM) becomes more practical as well as more efficient in terms of computation and energy consumption.

 Hierarchical feature representations are an efficient way to extract universal features that can be used for a wide range of tasks.
 The idea originates from so-called scattering networks~\cite{mallat2012}, where a complex wavelet is used to extract the local amplitude.
 Rotated and rescaled versions of this wavelet capture diverse features and serve as one layer of the representation.
 The hierarchical representation then arises from applying the same set of wavelets on the amplitudes from the previous layer.
-In this way, higher order nonlinear features can be extracted and utilized.
+In this way, higher order nonlinear features can be extracted and used as input to a classifier.

 Generally, it is desirable that any feature representation satisfies basic properties of human vision and is able to handle acquisition variability of 2d digital cameras.
-That is, we require translation (shift), rotation, and scale (dilation) invariance.
-These properties express that feature representations should not depend on objects' position, orientation, or size in the image, i.e. they should be robust to variations in these geometric features.
+That is, we require translation (shift) and scale (dilation) invariance\ as well as local rotation invariance.
+These properties express that feature representations should not depend on objects' position, size in the image, or small changes in the angle of view, i.e. they should be robust to variations in these geometric features.
 However, achieving these invariances is not trivial at all.
 Here, we impose translation invariance as a basic condition that a representation should satisfy and investigate how to additionally achieve robustness to scale changes or even scale invariance.